dilshodwiut/dilshodwiut/README.md

 ### Hi there, I'm Dilshod 👋

 ## I'm a Developer, Student, and Linux enthusiast!
-- 🔭 I'm curently working on my projects
+- 🔭 I'm curently working on my portfolio website
-- 🌱 I'm currently learning React
+- 🌱 I'm currently learning Next.js
 - 👯 I'm looking to collaborate with other developers
 - 🥅 2021 Goals: Build up a nice protfolio with real projects
 - ⚡ Fun fact: I'm a lifelong learner